 External Examiner Report Template

 During their period of office each External Examiner is required to submit a written report to the University at the end of each assessment cycle.
-The University uses standard report form for this purpose, which are available to download via the links below.
-Please note: that there are different forms depending on whether the programme being considered is Undergraduate or Postgraduate.
+The University uses one standard report form for this purpose, which is available to download via the link below.